jose-isac/jose-isac/README.md

 # 🐿️ jose-isac
 **`student // apprentice`**

-A guy from Brazil who likes computer science related topics, math, self-improvement and learn difficult things.
+A guy from Brazil who likes subjects related to computer science, math, self-improvement and learning difficult things.

 <!-----
 ### 🧰 Languages and Tools